LittleGitPhoenix/Data.Plc/README.md

 :grey_exclamation: **AGLink** is a commercial product owned by **Delta Logic**.
 Using the ***Plc.AgLink*** package requires their software, so make sure you are allowed to.

 The ***Plc.AgLink*** assembly itself only references the .Net wrapper assembly **AGL4DotNET.4.dll** from the trial version of **AGLink** in order to properly compile.
 This wrapper assembly will not be copied to the output folder during compilation, nor is it part of the created **NuGet** package. **AGLink** additionally requires some native assemblies on top of the wrapper assembly in order to work properly.
-Those are also not part of the ***Plc.AgLink*** project and must be provided by other means.
-One such way is shown in the ***Plc.AgLink.Demo*** project, that is basically just a container for all the required **AGLink** assemblies.
+Those are also not part of the ***Plc.AgLink*** project and must be provided by [other means](#Providing-AGLink-requisites).

+### Providing AGLink requisites

+The ***Plc.AgLink.Demo*** project can be used as a template for providing all additional assemblies and other files that **AGLink** requires.
+It has a folder _Resources\AgLink_ that contains all files from the trial version.
+Those could be replaced by registered versions of the same assemblies and additional files.
+The license code of the commercial version can be saved in the _AGLink.license_ file, that ***Plc.AgLink*** will consume upon startup.

+So basically ***Plc.AgLink.Demo*** is just a container for all the required **AGLink** files and doesn't have any executable code itself.
 This project will output a separate **NuGet** package that can be easily referenced and will copy all files into the output folder of the referencing project.

 ### Initialization